-Our Trustee Services Division and our professional trustee is run by Janet Xuccoa, one of our Partners at GRA.
-Her division is dedicated to ensuring what you put in your Trust stays protected, for you and your loved ones.
+Our Trustee Services Division is dedicated to ensuring what you put in your trust stays protected, for you and your loved ones.
 At the time of writing, our professional trustee is involved in over 2000 trusts in New Zealand.
 Our Trustee Services division routinely provides support daily to trust clients.
-In particular it assists Trust clients to:
+In particular it assists trust clients to:

 Buying a new property, for example, might cost $300-400+GST.
 In return, you get strong record keeping, governance, and your trust is safe